 According to Mehrabian and his team, the original studies were never well understood.
 They have always asserted that words matter very much.
-Perhaps they didn’t use the right presentation and tone, or perhaps the media were hunting for shock value.
+Perhaps they didn’t use the right presentation and tone, or perhaps reviewers of their work sought shock value.

 single-word expressions only

 The Mehrabian studies attempted to reveal the relative impact of facial expressions and tone on the understanding of spoken words.
 Subjects listened to recordings of a female voice saying single words (such as “maybe” and “honey”) in differing tones.
 They were also shown photos of female faces with differing facial expressions.
 The subjects were then asked to guess the emotions portrayed in each, and to link the recordings with the faces.